mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

 # SharePoint Online Sharing Links Management Script

+> **⚠️ IMPORTANT DISCLAIMER:** When removing sharing links (`$RemoveSharingLink = $true`), the changes are PERMANENT.
+Any documents, emails, or messages using these sharing links will no longer work after removal.
+Users will need to be provided with direct access links to the documents instead.
+Carefully consider the impact before removing sharing links in production environments.

 ## Overview

 The **Get-and-Remove-SPOSharingLinks-pnpxx.ps1** script is a comprehensive PowerShell tool designed to identify, inventory, and remediate SharePoint Online sharing links across your Microsoft 365 tenant.
 It focuses specifically on **Organization sharing links** and provides a two-step workflow for safe and efficient remediation.